As a business owner, you don't only have to think about the types of payments to accept — you also have to figure out how you'll accept them.

 POS systems will continue to stick around because they still serve a critical purpose for merchants, Caldarella said.
 In addition to processing payments, these systems include reporting capabilities, such as inventory control and accounting.
 They also store databases of customer information, making security a top concern.

 Editor’s Note: Considering a POS system for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free:
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to get information from a variety of vendors for free:

 "Security and liability concerns are critical to the types of businesses who utilize POS systems to run their shops," Caldarella said.
 Therefore, businesses should choose an infrastructure that will protect them and their customers' private information.